Adtrex/meta-data/docs/index.md

 # @Meta-Data
- A collection of assets - _images_, _snippets,_ _repos_, _templates_ and more for web and hybrid application developer using stacks common as at the compilation of this document.
+ A collection of open source and paid a assets : - _images_, _snippets,_ _repos_, _templates_ and more for designers, web and hybrid application developer using stacks common as at the compilation of this document.
 Stacks like: